telerik/ajax-docs/controls/grid/data-editing/extracting-values.md

 * "Always" - for all modes

 The default value for this property is **"None"**, i.e. the data extraction will not be performed for read-only columns.

+For GridTemplateColumn instances, the `ExtractValues()` method will provide data in case there is a `<%#Bind("someColumn") %>` expression in the `EditItemTemplate` or `InsertItemTemplate`.
+For more complex scenarios or when you cannot use binding expressions, you need to use `.FindControl()` to access the custom controls and extract data: [Accessing Controls in Template Column]({%slug grid/rows/accessing-cells-and-rows%}#accessing-controls-in-template-column).